 The multiple-choice section of the OSSLT is geared towards assessing a number of literacy skills.
 The questions include everything from identifying the purpose of a text to evaluating the context of a word in order to select an appropriate synonym.
 There is no way of predicting multiple-choice questions.
 This means you can’t guarantee your students will be successful with this portion of the test.

 Fortunately, there are a number of strategies that you can use to practice for the multiple-choice section of the OSSLT.
-The most straightforward strategy involves practicing with reading passages and multiple-choice questions that resemble those on the test.
-While the OSSLT no longer includes the news report on the test, these expository reading activities use present the same sentence stems as the exam.
-Students can also practice multiple-choice questions using information texts and real-life narratives that resemble the types of texts included on the OSSLT.
+The most straightforward strategy involves practicing with reading passages and multiple-choice questions that resemble the EQAO test.
+Students can practice multiple-choice questions using these news reports, information texts, and real-life narratives.
+These articles and multiple-select questions resemble those that students will encounter on the OSSLT.

-Another strategy incorporates practice for the multiple-choice section into your everyday lessons.
+Another strategy is to incorporate practice for the multiple-choice section into your everyday lessons.
 When you read a text together as a class, you can pause to ask questions similar to those on the OSSLT:

 - Request that students explain how they interpret new vocabulary so that they can model this process to their peers.